 Commercial antidepressants typically take two to four weeks to have a significant effect on a depressed patient.
-They are also inneffective in approximately 40% of the cases.
-Finding new drugs for depression that are fast-acting and have more lasting effects is the goal of research conducted by Brazilian scientists in São Paulo State in collaboration with Danish colleagues.
+They are also ineffective in approximately 40 percent of cases.
+Finding new, fast-acting drugs for depression with longer-lasting effects is the goal of research conducted by Brazilian scientists in São Paulo State in collaboration with Danish colleagues.

 Their study found that a single dose of cannabidiol in rats with symptoms of depression was highly effective, eliminating the symptoms on the same day and maintaining the beneficial effects for a week.